 Areca palm is one of the most popular plants in feng shui.
 It is thought to create positive energy, neutralize negative energy, and attract prosperity, peace, and wealth into a home – especially when placed in the north, east, southeast, and south corners of the home.
 Plus, these plants are usually recommended for placement at the entry points of a home, making areca palm a great choice for a balcony.

 Areca palms require full to partial sun to thrive.
 This plant’s soil should be kept evenly moist but never soggy, as the plants are susceptible to root rot.
-Water yours frequently, but make sure it is planted in a well-draining potting mix and container and fertilize in spring and summer.
+Water areca palms frequently, but make sure it is planted in a well-draining potting mix and container and fertilize areca palms in spring and summer.

 10. Golden Pothos (Epipremnum aureum)